-A recent financial risk assessment was undertaken as part of a tender evaluation process and the outcome of this independent assessment indicated that LD Total has been assessed with a 'sound' financial capacity to meet the requirements of the contract.
+A recent financial risk assessment undertaken determined that LD Total has been assessed with a 'sound' financial capacity to meet the requirements of the contract.

 Performance Risk

 LD Total currently undertake five (5) parks and streetscape maintenance contracts for the City, with all works undertaken to a high standard and in a timely manner.